 Task Cards -- This station was a dual station.
 The students HAD to go here after they finished with me.
 They would begin by finishing their work from the small group time with me.
 Then, in whatever remained of the time, they would choose a set of Task Cards.
 These cards came from my most favorite place in the online world, Proteacher.net.
 There is an amazingly generous teacher (Unseen001...don't even know her real name) who has created tons and tons of Task Cards.
 I pulled the ones that were relevant to my class and had the students complete them.
 Here is the group where she has all of them posted.
 Look around and you will find so many that are relevant to your class.

 Comprehension -- I put some comprehension passages in the clear view pockets.
 Using dry erase markers, the students practice finding evidence. (the answers are on the back) They then check their answers and look to see where the evidence came from.
 I also had some fun games there.
 They begin with 5 mins of reviewing some CST Passage flashcards that my dear friend Risa created.
 They are simply phrases that appear on the CST (my state test) that the students struggle with.
 The idea is that if they practice reading them fluently and are familiar with them, the students won't be held up with the decoding but will focus on the content of the question.
 The second game they play is Root Word Memory.
 The kids enjoy it and it helps them to review all the different common roots they need to know in order to be successful readers.
+At times I also have them do some Root Word Puzzles.
+They also like those a lot.
 The kids could do all 3 of these things in the 30 minutes allotted.